 Overall, Boeing is indeed taking steps toward stabilisation, but confidence among markets and regulators remains limited.
 Any new quality issue or delay could quickly undermine the positive effects of rising revenue and improving cash flow.

-The Boeing Company released its Q4 2025 results on 27 January.
+The Boeing Company released its Q4 2025 financial results on 27 January.
 Below are the key figures compared to the same period in 2024:

 Revenue by segment: